JacobKnecht/list_pagination_filtering/README.md

 Objective:
 This project creates pagination buttons for a list of student information.
 It also allows users to search the list of students.
+It is designed to meet the requirements for an 'Exceeds Expectations' grade.

 Functionality:
 The page displays 10 students per page, and provides the buttons at the bottom